 - Dr. Stephen Covey – The 7 Habits of Highly Effective People

-- Dan Sullivan – Founder of The Strategic Coach
+- Dan Sullivan – Founder of The Strategic Coach (also check out Dan Sullivan on the podcast)

 - Dr. Gail Matthews – Strategies for Achieving Goals